Brazil Entry Requirements: Visa, Passport & Travel Tips

 Visa

-The application process will consist of filling out the application form online on Visagov.com, upload a recent passport-sized photograph and all the necessary documentation, pay for the visa fees using a bank card and then await approval.
-Once you receive your approved visa for Brazil, download the document and carry a printed copy with you on the trip.
+The application process is fully online.
+You will need to complete the application form on Visagov, upload a recent passport-sized photograph and the required documentation, and pay the visa fee by bank card.
+Once your visa is approved, download the document and carry a printed copy with you during your trip.

 Requirements for minors

-• Authorization signed by the parents of the minor for the issuance of the Brazil visa
+• Authorization signed by both parents for the issuance of the Brazil visa

-• Death certificate in case one of the parents is deceased
+• Death certificate if one of the parents is deceased

 Travel insurance